posita/dyce/docs/countin.md

     It involves no algebra and is left as an exercise to the reader…at least one with nothing more pressing to do.

 Armed with this knowledge, we can now model “Evens Up” using our ``#!python risus_combat_driver`` from above.
+We can also deploy a trick using ``#!python partial`` to parameterize use of the Goliath Rule.

 ``` python
 >>> from functools import partial